-Karate consists of many different overlapping schools or styles that can all trace their origins to systems of civilian self defence developed in Okinawa.
-Karate itself is not one single martial arts style but a generic term, like ‘Kung Fu’, so there are many differences between the different styles.
-New styles have been created throughout the history of karate depending on whether instructors choose to remain rigidly with the systems they were taught, or adapt according to their own knowledge, preferences and training aims.
+Karate consists of many different overlapping schools or styles.
+These can all trace their origins to systems of civilian self defence developed in Okinawa.
+Karate is not one single martial arts style but a generic term, like ‘ball sports’.
+New styles have been created throughout the history of karate.
+Some instructors choose to remain rigidly with the systems they were taught, while others adapt according to their own interests and experience.

 Karate could accurately be described as the MMA (Mixed Martial Arts) of the 19th and early 20th century.
 19th Century Okinawan Karate was a continuous fusion of their own fighting methods and those gained from studying under foreign teachers, predominantly from mainland China.
 Cross training and studying under different teachers was the norm rather than the exception.
 Karate was introduced to mainland Japan in 1922 by a number of Okinawan teachers and this movement affected the systems based on Okinawa and the new ones that grew up in Japan.
 Both Okinawan and Japanese karate systems are now practiced worldwide.